 Even dogs that are stressed in new situations can benefit from the calming effects of melatonin.
-In fact, melatonin is often prescribed instead of tranquillizers as a safer and more natural anti-anxiety medication.
+In fact, melatonin is often prescribed instead of tranquilizers as a safer and more natural anti-anxiety medication.

 Melatonin for hair loss in dogs

-Melatonin promotes hair growth and is used to treat both alopecia and hair loss as a result of Cushing’s disease
+Melatonin promotes hair growth and treats both alopecia and hair loss due to Cushing’s disease.

 Helping dogs sleep

-One of the effects of this is something known as Sundowner Syndrome that disturbs the natural awake/sleep cycles.
+One of the effects of this is Sundowner Syndrome, which disturbs the natural awake/sleep cycles.
 Melatonin can help promote sleep and ease insomnia associated with a health issue like these.

 How much melatonin should I give my dog?